 For starters, many cheap electronic handgun safes use electromagnetic solenoids to lock the door.
 I hesitate to call these locks, so I’ll call them latches.

-You can compare this type of latch to the latch on a screen door.
+You can compare this type of “lock” to the latch on a screen door.

 A spring loaded plunger protrudes to the door latch.
+This can be directly, or through a mechanism.
 Entering the combination energizes a coil, retracting the plunger.

 Too Many Holes

 Another major problem with the vast majority of small electronic handgun safes is that they have too many holes in their steel exterior.
 Often, the holes are used for routing wires or attaching plastic parts.
 These holes appear to be covered, but are easy to access.
 Other holes can be found where sheet metal seams come together.
 Some units also have extra unused mounting holes.